 Best Things to Do and See in Metro Cebu

-(Cebu City, Philippines) – Metro Cebu is the second most visited metropolis in the Philippines and before you head to the various beach and adventure spots in Cebu, make sure to explore the equally interesting tourist attractions within the Metro.
+(Cebu City, Philippines) – Metro Cebu is the second most visited metropolis in the Philippines.
+Before you head to the various beach and adventure spots in Cebu, make sure to explore the equally exciting tourist attractions within the Metro.

 The island of Mactan can be found just a few kilometers from the island of Cebu in the Philippines.
-It is connected to Cebu by two bridges the Marcelo Fernan Bridge and the Mactan Bridge.
-Mactan is also home to Mactan-Cebu International airport as well as the only aquarium attraction in the Visayas, the Mactan Island Aquarium.
+It is connected to Cebu by two bridges, the Marcelo Fernan Bridge and the Mactan Bridge.
+Mactan is also home to Mactan-Cebu International airport and the only aquarium attraction in the Visayas, the Mactan Island Aquarium.

 There are many things to do on Mactan Island, Lapu Lapu City, and Cebu City.
 Here I will give you a small selection of the more popular tourist attractions in this bustling metropolis.

 Visit Centuries-old churches

 Your visit to Metro Cebu will never be complete without visiting its historic churches.
 Built in 1565, the Basilica Minore Del Sto.
 Niño is one of the oldest Catholic Churches in the Philippines.
 When Pope Paul VI made the Church a basilica in 1965, he declared it “the symbol of the birth and growth of Christianity in the Philippines.

 The Cebu Metropolitan Cathedral, with the original and complete title of the Metropolitan Cathedral and Parish of Saint Vitalis and the Guardian Angels, is the ecclesiastical seat of the Metropolitan Archdiocese of Cebu.